lphansen/Twisted/README.md

 1. Ways to show the table in the notebook
 2. Necessary to provide estimation detail notebooks?
 3. Figures 1&2
-4. Solving models on finer grids
+4. Solving models under finer grids

 ## Acessing our jupyter notebook
 To access our notebook, please follow steps below: